mtlynch/mtlynch.io/_posts/2017-09-15-human-code-reviews.md

 The term "code review" can mean different things in different oragnizations, so I'm going to define what I mean in this article by "code review."

 The participants in a code review are the **author**, who writes the code and sends it for review, and the **reviewer**, who reads the code and decides when it is ready to be checked into the team's codebase.
-There can be more than one reviewer, but, for simplicity, we assume in this article that you are the sole reviewer.
+A code review can sometimes have multiple reviewers, but in this article, I assume for simplicity that you are the sole reviewer.

 Before the code review begins, the author must create a **changelist**.
 A changelist is a set of changes to source code that the author wants to check in to the team's shared code repository.
 In Github terms, a "pull request" is simply a UI to represent an author's request to check in a given changelist.

-A code review begins when the author sends their changelist to the reviewer requesting feedback.
+A code review begins when the author sends their changelist to the reviewer.
 Code reviews happen in **rounds**.
 Each round is one complete round-trip between the author and reviewer.
 The  author sends changes and the reviewer responds with feedback on those changes.
 Every code review has one or more rounds.

 The code review ends when the reviewer grants **approval** on the changes.
 This is also known as giving "LGTM", a shorthand for "looks good to me."